dawnranger/spark-pscan/README.md

 # spark-pscan
-Community detection algorithm for large scale graph.
+A fast community detection algorithm for large scale graph.

 spark implementation of